Back

 PetDesk

-PetDesk’s GPS feature helps quickly find the nearest vet clinic — or other pet care facilities
+PetDesk’s GPS feature helps quickly find the nearest vet clinic or other pet care facilities

 Nice-to-have features your customers will enjoy

-In addition to the seven core features we’ve just discussed, you can implement several additional ones that will make the user experience even smoother and help you gain competitive advantage.
+In addition to the seven core features we’ve just discussed, you can implement several additional ones that will make the user experience even smoother and help you gain a competitive advantage.

 A loyalty system

 Vet businesses thrive on lasting relationships with customers.
-It’s impossible to build them without great service and qualified specialists, but once you’ve got these basics down, there are a couple other things you can do to increase retention.
+It’s impossible to build them without great service and qualified specialists, but once you’ve got these basics down, there are a couple of other things you can do to increase retention.

 One of them is implementing a loyalty system with various rewards that encourage pet owners to use your services.
 Gamification can be a bit inappropriate in this case, but offering cashback is a perfectly viable option.